 I had the privilege of being one of the first to try Avartana in its first week of opening.
-The concept is South Indian food served European style, taking inspiration from the cooking and presentation techniques from top restaurants in London and New York.
-It’s an interesting way to introduce South Indian cuisine to the many expats that pass through the city and hotel, as well as showcase European-style cooking to locals.
+The concept is South Indian fine dining served European style, taking inspiration from the cooking and presentation techniques more commonly found in London or New York.
+It’s definitely an interesting way to introduce South Indian cuisine to the many expats that pass through the city and hotel, as well as showcase European cooking to the locals.

-Having already eaten my way through the ITC Grand Chola’s nine other restaurants, first impressions of Avartana put it in a class of its own.
-The lighting and decor created an atmosphere of elegance and opulence, fitting for a place which aims to become the best restaurant in Chennai.
-It was also slightly smaller, while still spacious, contributing to the feel of exclusivity.
-Staff were extremely attentive, service impeccable.
+Having already eaten at the ITC Grand Chola’s nine other restaurants, first impressions of Avartana put it in a class of its own.
+The lighting and decor set an atmosphere of elegance and opulence, fitting for a place that aims to be the best restaurant in Chennai.

-There are four different vegetarian and non-vegetarian set menus to choose from, starting with their six course Maya to their twelve course Tara.
-We went for the two menus in the middle, Bela and Anika.
-I loved every course of the Bela menu.
-I really enjoyed the lamb brain fritters and watching the hesitation among my Greek friends to eat it, the spicy pork dumplings, pan fried cod, succulent lamb masala chops and sal leaf wrapped chicken rice with aubergine pachadi, which was truly excellent.
+Choose from four different vegetarian and non-vegetarian set menus, starting with their six-course Maya to their twelve course Tara.
+I chose the Bela menu and particularly enjoyed watching the hesitation among my Greek friends when eating the lamb brain fritters.
+Other stand-out dishes are the spicy pork dumplings, pan-fried cod, succulent lamb masala chops and sal leaf-wrapped chicken rice with aubergine pachadi.